donbright/hello_rust_rayon/README.md

 # hello_rust_rayon

-Hyper Simple example showing Parallell processing in the Rust language with the Rayon package No complicated ideas, graphics, physics, external libs, etc, are required.
+This is an extremely simple example showing multicore processing in the Rust language with the Rayon package No complicated ideas, graphics, physics, external libs, etc, are required.
 It only uses basic arithmetic, and compares doing so in parallell with doing so in singlethreaded mode.
 It is educational for people who are wanting to try this out in Rust without a bunch of messing around with details.

+Multicore, aka multithreading, aka multicpu, aka parallell, aka whatever.

 To setup: